DigitalArtsWITS/2014IOT/part1.3_processingjs/README.md

 Class Outline
 =============

-Learning processing with processing JS and seeing how we can communicate to and from processing through html and javasscript
+Learning processing with processing JS and seeing how we can communicate to and from processing through html and javasscript.
+Part One: Processing and the Processing JS Library, integration with html and css generated form.
+          Some basic Processing functions in 2D graphics and maths.

+Part Two: Processing Functions and objects, extending the HTML and JS outside of the generated template.
+          Using Processing functions to let Processing see JavaScript.
+          Using Processing functions to let JavaScript see Processing.
+          Using Processing objects to pass information.
+          Using Processing with Javascript and JQuery.

 Notes
 =====